Hugh Alexander Webster: Biography

 Hugh Webster was one of four sub-editors of the 9th edition of the Encyclopædia Britannica, published in 1888 and known as "The Scholar's Edition".
 He authored the articles on Borneo, the Celebes islands, Colombia, Korea, the Danube, the Druse people of Syria, Ecuador, Frankfort-on-the-Main, Geneva, Guiana, Hainan, the Indian archipelago, Italy, Java, Montenegro, the river Niger, the river Nile, Patagonia, The Philippines, Réunion, Rio de Janeiro, the Sahara, Sierra Leone, and Sumatra.

 Hugh Webster was elected a Fellow of the Royal Society of Edinburgh FRSE on 2 May 1887 proposed by Sir John Murray, William Evans Hoyle, Robert Gray, Alexander Buchan.
 His election was cancelled in 1896–7.

 He was a founder member and the first Honorary Fellow of the Scottish Geographical Society and edited the Society's magazine for several years.

 Hugh Webster had intense powers of mental application and was quite capable of forgetting both time and place.
 He was also generous to those who were less fortunate, a trait he attributed to his experiences when his father was Chaplain to the Poorhouse and Prison in Linlithgow.

 Hugh Webster became an alcoholic.
-The University granted him several furloughs but in the end he developed delirum tremens, had a breakdown, lost his job as Librarian and was confined to home.
+The University granted him several furloughs but in the end he developed delirium tremens, had a breakdown, lost his job as Librarian and was confined to home.
 He lived in London for some years in reduced circumstances, and then returned to Edinburgh to live with his daughter Maud and her husband John Janes.
 Somewhere in this period he stopped drinking.

 In his later years he used to take students from the university to prepare them for the Entrance Examination in English.
 These were mainly from India, China, Korea and Africa.